 Frequently Asked Questions About Drug Charges

 Hire legal representation immediately!
 Delta-8 is not an illegal or controlled substance in the State of Alabama.
-If you were arrested in possession of a Delta-8 product, failed a drug screening due to Delta-8, or have been charged with a drug crime relating to Delta-8, your rights may have been violated.
+If you were arrested for possessing a Delta-8 product, failed a drug screening due to Delta-8, or were charged with a drug crime relating to Delta-8, your rights may have been violated.
 Let Bennett Law defend your freedom and your future.

 Simple possession of marijuana for personal use is a Class A misdemeanor in Alabama, which is punishable by up to 1 year in jail.
 However, many first-time offenders can avoid jail time by completing an alternative sentencing program, such as drug counseling or enrolling in a treatment plan.

 No matter the severity of your charge, Bennett Law will use all available resources and aggressive negotiation tactics to fight for the lightest possible sentence or dismissal of charges altogether.
-As attitudes toward marijuana change in Alabama, Bennett Law has been able to successfully achieve more positive resolutions than were previously possible.
+As attitudes toward marijuana change in Alabama, Bennett Law has successfully achieved more positive resolutions than were previously possible.

 Under the 14th Amendment, all Americans are protected from unlawful searches and seizures.
-That means the police must have just probable cause or a warrant to search you or your home.
-If this right is violated, the search is deemed unlawful, and any evidence obtained can be suppressed.
-If you have been charged with a drug crime, contact Bennett Law straight away.
+That means the police must have probable cause or a warrant to search you or your home.
+The search is deemed unlawful if this right is violated, and any evidence obtained can be suppressed.
+If you have been charged with a drug crime, contact Bennett Law immediately.
 We can investigate your case for evidence that the police violated these search and seizure laws.

 Don’t Wait: Contact Bennett Law Today